Ecampus

 Website: https://ecampus.oregonstate.edu

-As a leader in online education, Oregon State University Ecampus works with OSU faculty to provide access to excellent learning experiences that transform the lives of students in Oregon and around the world.
-The quality of Ecampus programs and courses has contributed to rising enrollment: 1 in 4 Oregon State students now learn exclusively online.
-Thousands of students enroll in Ecampus online courses each year, all of which are developed by Oregon State faculty.
-In the 2021-22 academic year, more than 29,000 OSU students took at least one Ecampus class online.
+As a leader in online education, Oregon State University Ecampus — a part of the Division of Educational Ventures — works with OSU faculty to provide access to high-quality learning experiences that transform the lives of students in Oregon and around the world.
+The quality of Ecampus programs and courses has contributed to rising enrollment: Nearly 1 in 3 Oregon State students now learn exclusively online.
+All OSU Ecampus online courses are developed by Oregon State faculty.
+In the 2024-25 academic year, more than 16,000 OSU students learned exclusively online while pursuing a degree, credential or course(s).

 OSU Ecampus is widely regarded as one of America's best providers of online education.
-In January 2023, Oregon State’s online bachelor’s programs were ranked top 10 in the nation by U.S. News & World Report for the ninth straight year.
+In January 2025, Oregon State’s online bachelor’s programs were ranked top 10 in the nation by U.S. News & World Report for the 11th straight year.
 This recognition is based on student engagement; faculty credentials and training; services and technology; and expert opinion.

-Students interested in pursuing an Oregon State degree online can choose from more than 90 programs.
-Browse the complete collection of online and hybrid offerings:
+Students interested in learning online with Oregon State can choose from more than 110 degrees, programs and microcredentials.
+The complete collection of online and hybrid offerings include:

-Ecampus serves Oregon State students in all 50 states and more than 60 countries worldwide.
-OSU’s distance learners include full- and part-time students, working and retired professionals, community college students, active-duty and retired military plus their dependents, high school students and individuals who want to further their education with a single college course.
+Oregon State students are learning online on every continent in the world except Antarctica.
+Ecampus serves OSU students in all 50 states and more than 50 countries worldwide.
+OSU’s online learners include full- and part-time students, working professionals, stay-at-home parents, community college students, active-duty and retired military plus their dependents and residents of rural communities.

 Oregon State Ecampus offers a variety of support services that meet students’ needs and help them along the path to graduation.